EdoardoZappia/Cloud_exam/advanced/ex2/README.md

 This is the list of the files with their functions, I suggest to read this before jumping in the deployment:

-`common_initial_setup.sh`: loads modules, disables problematic stuff, installs Kubernetes, installs utils, installs CRI-o, Podman, Docker and Helm, starts the services, installs CNI.
+`common_initial_setup.sh`: loads modules, disables problematic stuff, installs Kubernetes, installs utils, installs CRI-o, Docker and Helm, starts the services, installs CNI.

 `master_node_setup.sh`: initializes Kubernetes, disables problematic stuff, enables access.